 A: HIV stands for human immunodeficiency virus.
-It is the virus that can lead to AIDS (acquired immunodeficiency syndrome).
-The human body cannot get rid of HIV.
-Once you have HIV, you have it for life.
+It is the virus that can lead to acquired immunodeficiency syndrome or AIDS if not treated.
+Unlike some other viruses, the human body can’t get rid of HIV completely, even with treatment.
+So once you get HIV, you have it for life.

 Q: How can I tell if I’m infected with HIV?